 Nonservice-Connected Death Pension

 If the VARO determines that you are not eligible for DIC, you may be eligible to apply for a nonservice-connected death pension.
 Surviving spouses and unmarried children under age 18, age 23 if attending a VA-approved school, of deceased members with wartime service may be eligible for this pension if they meet income limitations prescribed by law.
 Qualifying children who become incapable of self-support because of a disability before age 18 may be eligible for a pension as long as the condition exists unless the child marries or the child’s income exceeds the income limit.
 The rate of the pension depends on the amount of income the surviving spouse or child receives from other sources.
 A pension is not payable to those whose estates are so large that it is reasonable to assume the estate will maintain them financially.
-Eligible survivors should make application through the local VA office.
+Eligible survivors should make an application through the local VA office.
 The VA will determine your eligibility.

 Montgomery GI Bill Death Benefit